-Regional Jails are operated by the Department at Pine Bluff, Dermott, and Brickeys.
-They house city, county and state inmates, enabling governmental entities to share construction and operating costs.
+Regional Jails are operated by the department at Pine Bluff, Dermott, and Brickeys.
+They house city, county, and state inmates, enabling Governmental entities to share construction and operating costs.

-Accreditation is the process the Department utilizes to develop policies and facilities that meet the national standards of the American Correctional Association.
+Accreditation is a process the department utilizes to develop policies that meet the national standards of the American Correctional Association.
 Accreditation enhances program development and improves the inmate's quality of life.
-All departmentowned facilities are accredited by the ACA.

-Boot Camp Program is a 105-day, military style treatment program for nonviolent offenders.
-The Boot Camp uses discipline, academic education and substance abuse education to modify criminal behavior and reduce the need for long-term incarceration.
-An aftercare program is provided to Boot Camp graduates.
+Boot Camp Program is a military style treatment program for nonviolent offenders.
+The boot camp uses discipline, education, and substance abuse treatment to modify criminal behavior and reduce the need for long-term incarceration.
+An aftercare program is provided to all boot camp graduates.

-Work Release Program allows inmates to hold paid jobs in the community while being housed at a correctional facility.
-The Department of Correction operates Work Release programs at Luxora, Springdale, Benton, Texarkana, Pine Bluff and Wrightsville.
-Pre-Release Programs at the Wrightsville, Tucker and McPherson Units provide counseling and instruction to inmates nearing their parole eligibility or release dates.
-The programs provide inmates with information, assistance and opportunities to address anxieties about re-entering society.
+Work Release Programs allow inmates to hold paying jobs in the community while being housed at a correctional facility.
+The Department of Correction operates work release programs at Luxora, Springdale, Benton, Texarkana, Pine Bluff, and Wrightsville.

+Pre-Release Programs at the Wrightsville, Tucker, and McPherson Units provide counseling and instruction to inmates nearing their release dates.
+The programs provide inmates with information, assistance, and opportunities to address and reduce anxiety about re-entering society.

-Inmate Grievance Procedure allows inmates to resolve grievances. complaints and problems through established procedures.
+Inmate Grievance Procedure allows inmates to resolve grievances, complaints, and problems through established procedures.
 Inmates submit grievances at the unit level.
-Decisions can be appealed to the chief deputy or deputy director of institutions.
+Decisions can be appealed to the chief deputy or assistant director of institutions.
 Unless an extension is agreed upon, the process is completed within 90 days.
 In emergency situations, immediate action is taken.
-The ADC's grievance procedure is certified by the U.S. Department of Justice, which means the courts can hold inmate lawsuits until grievance remedies are exhausted.
+The department's grievance procedure is certified by the U. S. Department of Justice, which means the courts can hold inmate lawsuits until grievance remedies are exhausted.

 Inmate Transportation is responsible for transporting and escorting inmates outside department facilities.
-Inmates are transported for medical appointments, court appearances and unit transfers.
+Inmates are transported for medical appointments, court appearances, and unit transfers.
 During any inmate movement, transportation personnel maintain security and protect property.

-Agriculture Program provides the majority of vegetables, meat, milk and eggs consumed by the inmate population and generates revenue by selling soybeans, rice, cotton and other cash crops.
-The department's largest farm operation is located at the Cummins Unit where 14,000 acres are devoted to cash crops, vegetables, hay production and livestock.
-More than 3,500 acres at the Wrightsville Unit are used for cattle and hay production.
-The Tucker Unit provides 4,000 acres for rice and soybeans.
-The East Arkansas

-Regional Unit produces cotton, soybeans and wheat on 3,000 acres.
+Agriculture Program provides the majority of vegetables, meat, milk, and eggs consumed by the inmate population and generates revenue by selling soybeans, rice, cotton, and other cash crops.
+The largest farm operation is located at the Cummins Unit where 16,000 acres are devoted to cash crops, vegetables, hay production, and livestock.
+More than 5,000 acres at the Wrightsville Unit are used for cattle and hay production.
+The Tucker Unit provides 4,500 acres for rice and soybeans.
+The East Arkansas Regional Unit produces cotton, soybeans, and wheat on 2,500 acres.
 A vegetable processing plant is located at the Varner Unit.

 Industry Program offers on the job training for inmates in manufacturing settings and produces goods for public agencies and nonprofit organizations.
-Principal operations include digital imaging, janitorial products, garment manufacturing, vinyl products, graphic arts and duplicating, mattress manufacturing, vehicle refurbishing, school furniture repair, furniture manufacturing and athletic/recreational equipment production.
+Operations include digital imaging, janitorial products, garment manufacturing, vinyl products, graphic arts and duplicating, mattress manufacturing, vehicle refurbishing, school furniture repair, furniture manufacturing and athletic/recreational equipment production.

-Classification is a comprehensive system that determines inmate placement for vocational, work and facility/barracks assignments by evaluating security requirements, programming needs and individual characteristics such as age, offense, criminal history and medical and psychological conditions.
+Classification determines inmate placement for vocational, work, and facility/barracks assignments by evaluating security requirements, programming needs, and individual characteristics such as, age, offense, criminal history, medical, and psychological conditions.

-Emergency Preparedness is designed to keep the Department in a state of readiness.
-Through extensive training and by developing procedure manuals and Emergency Response Teams, this system minimizes the impact of major emergencies.
+Emergency Preparedness keeps the department in a state of readiness.
+Through extensive training and by developing procedure manuals and emergency response teams, this system minimizes the impact of major emergencies.

-Canine Drug Detection Program: The canine teams are used at facilities to search for narcotics and tobacco.
+Canine Drug Detection Program is a program designed to utilize canine teams at facilities to search for narcotics and tobacco.

-Vocational Education is provided by the Riverside Vocational Technical School, established by Act 288 of 1985.
+Vocational Education is provided by the Riverside Vocational Technical School.
 Its mission is to equip offenders with marketable skills to aid their re-entry into society.
 Courses are individually paced, but usually take about nine months to complete.
-Courses available to eligible inmates include automotive mechanics, horticulture, cabinet making, cosmetology, welding, data processing, diesel engine mechanics, carpentry/construction, brick and block masonry, computerized accounting, graphic arts, drafting, plumbing and small engine mechanics.
+Courses available to eligible inmates include automotive mechanics, horticulture, cabinet making, welding, data processing, diesel engine mechanics, carpentry/construction, brick and block masonry, computerized accounting, graphic arts, drafting, plumbing, and small engine mechanics.